ethz-asl/moma/moma_gazebo/README.md

 The code is tested using ROS melodic on Ubuntu 18.04.

-1. After cloning the branch with
+1. Clone the branch into 'catkin_ws/src' with:
 ```
 git clone --recursive -b projects/articulated-mechanisms-dev https://github.com/ethz-asl/moma.git
 ```
-run:
+and run:

 ```
 git submodule update --init